Nursery Rhyme Parade!

-Nursery Rhyme Parade! is a 2015 studio album by American singer-songwriter Lisa Loeb.
+Nursery Rhyme Parade! is a children's album by American singer-songwriter Lisa Loeb.

 Release and reception

 This album continues a series of children's music recordings that Loeb has made, mixed in with music intended for adult audiences.
 Nursery Rhyme Parade! was produced by Amazon and accompanied by a 30-minute music video version shot in Hasting Studios for Amazon Prime.
 Loeb also promoted the release with live sing-along performances for families.

 The album was reviewed by Nick Maslow of People, who called it a collection that children "are sure to love" for Loeb's "new spin" on the familiar songs.